CHR-onicles/DSC-UG-Python-Challenge/README.md

     Both buttons open a small calendar window which defaults to the current date, but the user can select whichever date he pleases - past or future.
 After which, the user is required to click on the **Submit Button**.

+- *Submit Button*:

+    This button is located in the calendar window when the calendar is opened, and it saves the date chosen by the user.

 - *Checkmark Buttons*:

   Both buttons confirm the user's selection of time and date from the **spinboxes** and **calendar**